 But how does the soul thus "follow hard" after the Lord?
-Chiefly in longings, breathings, earnest cries, and intense pantings after him.
-The Psalmist has expressed this in one short sentence, and a most emphatic and beautiful one it is: "As the hart panteth after the water-brooks, so panteth my soul after thee, O God!"
-He there represents the hunted stag panting and thirsting after one refreshing draught from the water-brooks: panting, as David himself once panted by the well of Bethlehem; when he uttered that poignant desire, "O that one would give me drink of the water of the well of Bethlehem that is at the gate!"
-Thus it is by the panting and longing of the soul after God in intense desire and vehement longings of the soul to enjoy his presence, that this "following hard" after the Lord is chiefly manifested.
+Chiefly in longings, breathings, earnest cries, and intense pantings after Him.
+The Psalmist has expressed this in one short sentence, and a most emphatic and beautiful one it is: "As the heart panteth after the water-brooks, so panteth my soul after Thee, O God."
+He there represents the hunted stag panting and thirsting after one refreshing draught from the water-brooks; panting as David himself once panted by the well of Bethlehem, when he uttered that poignant desire, "O that one would give me drink of the water of the well of Bethlehem, that is at the gate!"
+Thus it is by the panting and longing of the soul after God in intense desire and vehement longings of the soul to enjoy His presence, that this "following hard" after the Lord is chiefly manifested.
 And God's people know this experimentally.
-How many times do they stretch themselves on their beds, and pant after the Lord, as though the last breath were going out of their body!
-How often as they are engaged in the daily pursuits of life is there a cry going up out of their heart after the Lord, pleading with him, and telling him that they cannot be satisfied without his manifested presence.
-How often perhaps, when for some time you have felt cold and dead, a sudden spirit of grace and supplication has come into your hearts, that has vented and breathed itself forth in cries to the Lord.
-And thus your souls has gone forth with the most intense desire to enjoy the sweet manifestations of his Person and testimonies of his covenant love.
+How many times do they stretch themselves on their beds, and pant after the Lord as though the last breath were going out of their body!
+How often as they are engaged in the daily pursuits of life is there a cry going up out of their heart after the Lord, pleading with Him, and telling Him that they cannot be satisfied without His manifested presence!
+How often, perhaps, when for some time you have felt cold and dead, a sudden spirit of grace and supplication has come into your hearts, that has vented and breathed itself forth in cries to the Lord!
+And thus your soul has gone forth with the most intense desire to enjoy the sweet manifestations of His Person and testimonies of His covenant love.